narain-karthik/GTN-29-06-2025_11AM/replit.md

   - Optimized form sections with reduced margins, smaller fonts, and better vertical spacing
   - Removed Quick Actions section from user profile to create cleaner, more focused layout
   - Replaced Security Settings section with informational card directing users to contact IT Team for password changes
+  - Optimized form field spacing throughout user profile with reduced margins and padding for compact layout
   - Fixed search bar overflow in "My Support Tickets" section by implementing proper flexbox layout and responsive design
   - Reduced banner header size with smaller padding, font sizes, and margins for more compact appearance
   - Added proper CSS for section headers to prevent content overflow on mobile devices